peterjmarko/llm-narrative-framework/docs/DATA_PREPARATION_DATA_DICTIONARY.template.md

 -   **`delineation_coverage_map.csv`**: A report used by the assembly logic validation workflow to ensure test subjects provide maximum coverage of all text components.
 -   **`eminence_scores_summary.txt`**: A human-readable summary of the eminence scoring run.
 -   **`ocean_scores_summary.txt`**: The detailed summary report from `generate_ocean_scores.py`, including the cutoff analysis and descriptive statistics.
+-   **`pipeline_completion_info.json`**: A JSON file that tracks completion status and metrics for critical pipeline steps.
+It contains completion rates, missing subject counts, and paths to missing subject reports for both eminence and OCEAN scoring steps.
+This file is used by the pipeline orchestrator to determine if a step completed successfully or requires intervention.
 -   Various other `missing_*.txt` files serve as audit logs for different pipeline stages.

 ### 3. `foundational_assets/` - Static Assets for Generation